Cropi/logging-daemon/README.md

 * and finally deallocation of used resources.

 ## Compilation
-* Make sure you have g++14 available on your computer.
+* Make sure you have gcc available on your computer.
 * ```make```
 * ```unlink /dev/log```
 * ```systemctl stop rsyslog```